Deaths: September 7by bcampos862 | created - 05 Sep 2017 | updated - 07 Sep 2020 | Public

 Actor | The Blob

-Robert Axelrod was born on May 29, 1949 in New York City, New York, USA as Robert William Axelrod.
-He was an actor and writer, known for The Blob (1988), Mighty Morphin Power Rangers (1993) and Akira (1988).
+Robert Axelrod was born on May 29, 1949 in New York City, New York, USA.
+He was an actor and writer, known for The Blob (1988), Mighty Morphin Power Rangers: The Movie (1995) and Mighty Morphin Power Rangers (1993).
 He died on September 7, 2019 in Los Angeles, California, USA.

 Actor | Sleepaway Camp